sukykaur/AzureGDPR/AnalyticsOverview.md

----

-title: Azure Health Analytics Blueprint
-description: Guidance for deploying a HIPAA/HITRUST Health Analytics Blueprint
-services: security
-documentationcenter: na
-author: simorjay
-manager: mbaldwin
-editor: tomsh

-ms.assetid: 26566e0a-0a54-49f4-a91d-48e20b7cef71
-ms.service: security
-ms.devlang: na
-ms.topic: article
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.date: 02/27/2018
-ms.author: simorjay

----

 # Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI

 ## Overview

 **The Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI offers a turn-key deployment of an Azure PaaS solution to demonstrate how to securely ingest, store, analyze, and interact with health data while being able to meet industry compliance requirements.
 The blueprint helps accelerate cloud adoption and utilization for customers with data that is regulated.**